Here at The Natural Sapphire Company,we know a thing or two about Montana Sapphires:

 But have you ever heard of…Yogo Montana Sapphires?

-Well done if your answer is yes, because they are one of the least known varieties of sapphires quickly becoming a hot topic.
+Well done if your answer is yes, because they are one of the least helpful language known varieties of sapphires quickly becoming a hot topic.
 Although these sapphires are highly prized and have been much sought after in recent years, many of our customers and sapphire novices alike are a bit confused when it comes to the subject.

 Yogo Montana Blue Sapphires, are a type of sapphire that is only found in one specific location in Montana – The Yogo Gulch.